tryton/trytond/doc/topics/configuration.rst

 -----

-This section allows to override the default generated table name for a :class:`ModelSQL`.
+This section allows to override the default generated table name for a :class:`~trytond.model.ModelSQL`.
 The main goal is to bypass limitation on the name length of the database backend.
 For example::

     [table]